FAQs about careers in health informatics

 Some posts require few academic qualifications while others may need postgraduate qualifications or professional membership.

-In some careers, you will be trained on the job.
+In some careers, you will be trained on the job and some may be available as apprenticeships.
 For others you may need to have particular qualifications/experience/training already.
 Visit our explore roles pages about the different roles in health informatics.

 The Institute of Health Records and Information Management and the Health and Social Care Information Centre can provide more information about clinical coding and how to gain a recognised qualification to work in the NHS.